canberragpn/canberragpn.github.io/register.md

 ---

-** REGISTRATIONS OPEN 1 MARCH 2023! **
+** REGISTRATIONS OPEN 22 May 2023! **

-Registrations for the workshop on Sunday 26 March 2023 will open at 9am Wednesday 1 March, 2023.
+Registrations for the workshop on Sunday 18 June 2023 will open at 6pm Monday 22 May, 2023.

 To get the earliest notification on when registrations open for our next event, join our [mailing list][mail]!\
 You will receive an email announcing when registrations open.